+- 1.1 This determination by the Council has determined that the contents of the draft Foxton Neighbourhood Plan Review as submitted to Harborough District Council in August 2020 and with subsequent amendments does not require a Strategic Environmental Assessment (SEA) in accordance with the European Directive 2001/42/EC and associated Environmental Assessment of Plans and Programmes Regulations 2004. - 1.2 The screening assessment was forwarded to the statutory consultees in September 2020 and the responses are included below:

+2020 and th e responses are included below: Consultee Response Environment Agency Hello Matthew, Thank you for seeking the EA's views as described in your email below.
+The EA does not disagree with the report stating that the Foxton Neighbourhood Plan Review does not require a full SEA to be undertaken.
+Regards Natural England Planning consultation: Foxton Neighbourhood Plan - SEA Screening Report Thank you for your consultation on the above document dated 18 September 2020 which was received by Natural England on 21 September 2020 Natural England is a non-departmental public body.
+Our statutory purpose is to ensure that the natural environment is conserved, enhanced, and managed for the benefit of present and future generations, thereby contributing to sustainable development.
+Natural England welcomes the Screening Report which assesses the requirement for Strategic Environmental Assessment (SEA) and Habitat Regulations Assessment (HRA) for the review of Foxton Neighbourhood Plan.

+We can confirm that it is considered unlikely that any significant environmental effects will result from the implementation of the Foxton Neighbourhood Plan.
+Natural England also agrees with the report's conclusions that Foxton Neighbourhood Plan would not be likely to result in a significant effect on any European Site either alone or in combination and therefore no further assessment work under the Habitats Regulations would be required.
+We would be happy to comment further should the need arise but if in the meantime you have any queries please do not hesitate to contact us.
+For any queries relating to the specific advice in this letter only please contact Sandra Close on 020 8026 0676.
+For any new consultations, or to provide further information on this consultation please send your correspondences to consultations@naturalengland.org.uk.
+Historic England Dear Mr Bills, Thank you for your email consulting us on the Foxton NP SEA Screening, and please accept my apologies for the delay in our response.
+On the basis of the submitted information Historic England judge that the plan policies do not trigger a requirement for SEA on historic environment.
+Yours sincerely, the basis of environmental impacts as they relate to the

-- 1.1 This screening report is used to determine whether or not the contents of the draft of the Foxton Neighbourhood Plan Review as submitted to Harborough District Council in August 2020 requires a Strategic Environmental Assessment (SEA) in accordance with the European Directive 2001/42/EC and associated Environmental Assessment of Plans and Programmes Regulations 2004. - 1.2 The purpose of the Foxton Neighbourhood Plan is to offer the chance for all residents and businesses to have their say on future development within the parish and influence how their neighbourhood evolves.. - 1.3 The review plan policy changes include: - Revisions to Policies F1 (Countryside), F5 (Ecology and Biodiversity), F12 (Housing Provision), F13 (Windfall Housing), F15 (Housing Mix); - Deletion of Policies concerning the development of Fisher's Farm, North Lane and the development of land at Middle Street and Vicarage Drive, as both sites now have planning permission; - New policies concerning non-designated heritage assets of archaeological interest and car parking; and - Revised definition of affordable housing. - 1.4 Feedback from the community ha indicated that the following key issues need to be considered: - The retention of Foxton's rural character - Meeting housing needs - Retaining key services and facilities - The impact of vehicular traffic on village life - The development of Foxton Locks - 1.5 The Foxton Neighbourhood Plan Advisory Committee has prepared a vision statement which states:
+1.3 The purpose of the Foxton Neighbourhood Plan is to offer the chance for all residents and businesses to have their say on future development within the parish and influence how their neighbourhood evolves..

+- 1.4 The review plan policy changes include: - Revisions to Policies F1 (Countryside), F5 (Ecology and Biodiversity), F12 (Housing Provision), F13 (Windfall Housing), F15 (Housing Mix);

+- Deletion of Policies concerning the development of Fisher's Farm, North Lane and the development of land at Middle Street and Vicarage Drive, as both sites now have planning permission; - New policies concerning non-designated heritage assets of archaeological interest and car parking; and - Revised definition of affordable housing.

+- 1.5 Feedback from the community has indicated that the following key issues need to be considered:

+- The retention of Foxton's rural character

+- Meeting housing needs

+- Retaining key services and facilities

+- The impact of vehicular traffic on village life

+- The development of Foxton Locks

+- 1.6 The Foxton Neighbourhood Plan Advisory Committee has prepared a vision statement which states: